nexo-tech/nexo-tech.github.io/content/posts/why-i-built-a-native-mp3-player-in-swiftui/index.md

 ### Summary: Building Should Be Easier

-After 1.5 weeks of hacking around, I was able to get the piece of software which exactly satisfies my needs: a **local/offline music player** that can import MP3s from cloud storage.
+After 1.5 weeks of hacking around, I was able to get the piece of software which exactly satisfies my needs: a **local/offline music player** that can import audio files from cloud storage.

-But developers quickly realize they can't easily deploy apps to their own devices these days and forget about it: apps only run for [7 days without a dev certificate](https://developer.apple.com/support/compare-memberships), and after that, you have to rebuild it, unless you paid $99 to Apple to enroll in the development program.
+But developers quickly realize they can't easily deploy apps to their own devices these days and forget about it: apps only run for [**7 days without a dev certificate**](https://developer.apple.com/support/compare-memberships), and after that, you have to rebuild it, unless you paid $99 to Apple to enroll in the development program.

 Even after the **DMA Act in the EU**, sideloading still isn't fully open.
 EU users can now install apps from third-party marketplaces directly from a developer's site, but only if that developer still enrolled in Apple's $99/year program and agrees to Apple's Alternative Terms.
 For personal/hobbyist use, this still doesn’t remove the 7-day dev build limitation.

 This makes ultimately no sense.
 An innovative technology company actively puts roadblocks into democratized application development.
 Even Progressive Web Applications (PWAs) [face notable limitations on iOS](https://brainhub.eu/library/pwa-on-ios): even after Apple's 16-18.x updates, iOS PWAs still run inside Safari's sandbox.
 They get WebGL2 and web-push, but they don't get Web Bluetooth/USB/NFC, Background Sync, or more than ~50MB of guaranteed storage.
 WebGL runs through Metal shim, so real-world frame-rates often trail native Metal apps; this is good enough for UI, but not for AAA 3D games.

 Nowadays, AI has reduced the complexity of modern software development by allowing anyone to tackle unknown technologies by providing all the necessary knowledge in an accessible way.
 You can clearly see how web development got more interest from non-technical people who have a way to build their ideas without specializing in a plethora of technologies.
-But when it comes to mobile apps, you just have to play by the artificial rules.
-Even if you built it yourself, for yourself, Apple still gets the final say before you can run it for more than a week.
+But when it comes to mobile apps, you just have to play by the artificial rules. _Even if you built it yourself, for yourself, Apple still gets the final say_ before you can run it for more than a week.
 The same company that once empowered independent developers now imposes **tight restrictions that hinder personal app development** and distribution.
 AI has made it easier than ever to build new tools, unless you're building for iOS, where the gate is still locked.

 ## Related Links